ktaka-ccmp/google-oauth2-example/Detailed.md

 ### AuthProvider.js

-Then, implement the "Sign with Google button" and "Google One Tap" using Google's library.
+Then, implement the "Sign in with Google button" and "Google One Tap" using Google's library.
 Please note that the line "/* global google */" is essential, i.e., without this, react won't recognize the functions starting with "google.".

 ~~~